 RIIot RF Technology Overview

-RIIoT RF is the highly reliable RF protocol used by RIIoT.
-It is a IEE802.15.4 g/e protocol with CBOR encoding, using a Ack/Retry scheme for maximum reliability.
+RIIoT RF is the highly reliable radio frequency protocol used by Radiocrafts Industrial Internet of Things (RIIoT).
+RIIoT RF is an IEE802.15.4 g/e protocol with CBOR encoding, with a Ack/Retry scheme for maximum reliability.

-The role of IEEE 802.15 Smart Utility Networks (SUN) Task Group 4g is to create a PHY amendment to 802.15.4 to provide a global standard that facilitates very large scale process control applications such as the utility smart-grid network capable of supporting large, geographically diverse networks with minimal infrastructure, with potentially millions of fixed endpoints.
+The role of IEEE 802.15 Smart Utility Networks (SUN) Task Group 4g is to create a PHY amendment to 802.15.4 to provide a global standard that facilitates very large-scale process control applications.
+For example: a utility smart-grid network capable of supporting large, geographically diverse networks with minimal infrastructure and with potentially millions of fixed endpoints.
 The 802.15.4g was released in April 2012.

-The result is a very reliable, power efficient PHY/MAC for that targets habitat monitoring, process automation, factory automation, smart metering, home automation, smart building, entertainment, patient monitoring and telemedicine applications.
+The resulting IEE802.15.4 g/e standard provides for a very reliable, power efficient PHY/MAC that targets applications such as: monitoring, process automation, factory automation, smart metering, home automation, smart building, entertainment, patient monitoring, and telemedicine applications.

-IEEE802.15.4g/e is supported by many of the major semiconductor suppliers.
-It is used in existing wireless standard such as Wi-SUN, for utilities, and is using techniques from known standards such as WirelessHART and ISA 100.11.a
+IEEE802.15.4 g/e is supported by many of the major semiconductor suppliers.
+It is used in existing wireless standards, such as Wi-SUN, for utilities.
+IEEE802.14.4 g/e also uses techniques from familiar standards such as WirelessHART and ISA 100.11.a.

 The RIIoT RF additions

-The RIIoT RF additions resides on top of the 802.15.4 g/e and is designed for Industrial IoT requirements meaning:
+The RIIoT RF additions reside on top of the IEEE802.15.4 g/e standard and are designed for Industrial IoT network requirements, including:

 - High reliability